-The monastery supported Władysław I the Elbow-high’s fight with the Czechs, so the prince surrounded the Cistercians with special care, giving them numerous privileges.
-In 1318, the convent of nobility and knights held at monastery, in which the “suplex of Sulejów” was proclaimed, asking the pope for the crown to the Władysław.
-During the reign of king Casimir the Great in the abbey were congresses, four times also visited here in the 15th century Władysław Jagiełło.
+The monastery supported Władysław I the Elbow-high’s fight with the Czechs, so the prince took special care to the Cistercians, giving them numerous privileges.
+In 1318, the convent of nobility and knights held at monastery, in which the “Suplex of Sulejów” was proclaimed, asking the pope for the crown to the Władysław.
+During the reign of king Casimir the Great in the abbey were congresses, four times also visited here king Władysław Jagiełło in the 15th century.
 Legend tells that knights heading for Grunwald battle sharpened swords on the columns of the church portal.

-After 1499 the abbey was expanded, enlarging the area enclosed by walls, new towers and monastery wings were added.
-At the end of the 16th century a abbots palace was built.
+At the turn of the 15th and 16th centuries, during the rule of the eminent abbot Salomon (1499-1543), Sulejów was expanded and enlarged, both with new monastery ranges and brick fortifications.
 During the Swedish Deluge in 1656, the Brandenburg army burned a monastery settlement, further destruction caused a fire from 1731.
 The following years brought the monastery even greater problems, from damages during the Confederation of Bar to the great fire in 1790.
 The building declined even further because of the dissolution of Cistercian order in 1819.
 Since then, the process of prolonged destruction of the object has begun, as a result of which the abbots palace and part of the monastery were demolished.
 Restoration work, renovations and adaptations began in the 20th century, and the Cistercians returned to Sulejow in 1986.

 The interior of the church is characterized by clear divisions and consistent composition.
-The inter-nave arcades with squat pillars and semi-circular arches carry high walls, the upper part of which is separated by a cornice and contains windows.
-Above the cornice, massive arch bands rest on the semi-column capitals, and the prominent ribs are mounted on corbels added on the sides of the pilaster strips.
-The inter-nave pillars are equipped with semi-columns, on which inner arches of arcades, separated with faults, are based.
-This is one of the classic motifs of western romanesque architecture.
-The nave of the church is covered with the rib vaults.
+Inter-nave arcades with squat pillars and semicircular arches support the high walls, the upper part of which is separated by a cornice and contains windows.
+Above the cornice, on the capitals of semi-columns are massive arch bands, and prominent ribs are mounted on corbels added on the sides of the lesenes.
+The inter-nave pillars were equipped with semi-columns on which the internal stepped arcades are separated, receiving one of the classical motifs of western romanism.
+The naves of the church is covered with rib vaults separated by massive arch bands.